Skellig: Adaptations

+2003 play

-2003 playSkellig was adapted into a play in 2003 directed by Trevor Nunn who thought it was important to follow the book's example of not revealing Skellig's exact nature, designed by John Napier.
+Skellig was adapted into a play in 2003 directed by Trevor Nunn who thought it was important to follow the book's example of not revealing Skellig's exact nature, designed by John Napier.
 The original play was conceived from the novel to the play at The Young Vic Theatre, London.
 Cast included in alphabetical order; Ashley Artus, Noma Dumezweni, Akiya Henry, David Threlfall, Kevin Wathen, Mo Zinal.
 The play was later performed by Playbox Theatre Company in 2008.

 In March 2011 the play was performed at the New Victory Theater, New York by The Birmingham Stage Company who previously toured the UK with their production, from 2008 in London and Birmingham.
-The BSC founder and manager Neal Foster played Skellig."Skellig" (reviews).
-The Birmingham Stage Company.
-Review dates 2008 to 2011(?).
+The BSC founder and manager Neal Foster played Skellig.

+2008 opera

-2008 operaSkellig has been adapted into a contemporary opera with music by American composer Tod Machover and libretto by David Almond himself.
-The opera was staged at The Sage Gateshead from 4 November to 19 December 2008, with orchestration by the Northern Sinfonia.
+Skellig has been adapted into a contemporary opera with music by American composer Tod Machover and libretto by David Almond himself.
+The opera was staged at The Sage Gateshead from 4 November to 19 December 2008, with accompaniment by the Northern Sinfonia.

 The Opera starred Omar Ebrahim as Skellig with Sophie Daneman and Paul Keohone as Michael's parents.

+2009 film

-2009 filmSkellig, produced by Feel Films, was part of Sky 1's plan to invest £10 million in producing three new high-definition dramas.
+Skellig, produced by Feel Films, was part of Sky 1's plan to invest £10 million in producing three new high-definition dramas.
 Filming started on 2 September 2008 in Caerphilly in Wales.
-Cast members included Oscar-nominee Tim Roth in the title role and Bill Milner as Michael Cooper with Skye Bennett as Mina, Kelly Macdonald and John Simm as Michael's parents (Louise 'Lou' and Steve Cooper).
-The screenplay was written by Irena Brignull and filming was directed by Annabel Jankel.
+The film stars Tim Roth in the title role, Bill Milner as Michael Cooper, Skye Bennett as Mina, and Kelly Macdonald and John Simm as Michael's parents (Louise 'Lou' and Steve Cooper).
+The film was written by Irena Brignull and directed by Annabel Jankel.
 The first showing of Skellig on Sky 1 was on 12 April 2009.